Why Now Is the Best Time in History to Launch a Capital Campaign or Major Fundraising Initiative

 In today’s economic climate, there are three macroeconomic factors that are all occurring simultaneously, creating a once-in-a-lifetime opportunity — scratch that — once-in-history opportunity for nonprofit organizations and donors to launch a capital campaign or any major fundraising initiative.

-This trend is based on three unique factors: economic prosperity, a tax code that favors major gifts from high-net-worth individuals and the projected $68 trillion wealth transfer.
+This trend is based on three unique factors from Cerulli Associates: economic prosperity, a tax code that favors major gifts from high-net-worth individuals and the projected $68 trillion wealth transfer.
 These three factors overlapping offer a rare opportunity for institutions and donors to solicit campaign gifts in the form of cash donations, planned gifts or a blend of the two.
 This is crucial for the success of capital or growth campaigns because donors now have access to more forms of capital than ever before, making it easier to make transformational investments.

 With that in mind, let’s dive deeper into each of these factors: